attainu-falcon/falcon-course-module/coding-challenges/README.md

 Create a JavaScript function that reads a file and searches for a string in it.

 For example, if called like this - `searchFile("file.txt", "AttainU")`, it should return the line numbers and text in the line that contains the string "AttainU".

+### Day 3

+Write a Javascript program that prints the numbers from 1 to 100 with the following rules
+1. For numbers that are multiples of three, print `Fizz` instead of the number.
+2. For numbers that are multiples of five print `Buzz`.
+3. For numbers which are multiples of both three and five print `FizzBuzz`.

+### Day 4

+Create a Stack class using arrays and ES6 class.

+Stack is an ordered data structure that supports two functions - `push` and `pop`. `push` adds an element to a stack, where `pop` removes it.

+The adding and removal of elements take a special order.
+The last element added to a stack will be the first element to be removed from it, when called using push and pop respectively.

+**Hint:** You can use an array to represent the stack in your class.
+Then use the array push/pop or shift/unshift methods to get the element in or out of the array.

+### Day 5

+Consider two sorted arrays, A and B.

+Write a Javascript function that merges these two arrays maintaining the sorted order.

+We know that this can be easily achieved using `.concat()` and then `.sort()` methods.
+However, for this problem, you cannot use the `.sort()` function.
+Try to do the merge without it.

+## Week 18

+### Day 3

+Write a Javascript function that takes a string and compresses it.

+You can use a simple character count algorithm for the compression.
+So for each character in the input string, replace it with a number if the next character(s) are the same.

+So an input string like `AAABCCDDDD` will become `A3BC2D4`.